-4.00 RISK MANAGEMENT 4.01 Achievement of Planned In-Year Efficiencies The Council sets a challenging level of specified efficiencies to be achieved in-year as part of its approach to annual budget planning.
+4.00 RISK MANAGEMENT

+4.01 Achievement of Planned In-Year Efficiencies

+The Council sets a challenging level of specified efficiencies to be achieved in-year as part of its approach to annual budget planning.
 These efficiencies are generated from the three year service portfolio business plans and from corporate financial planning.
 In recent years the level of efficiency achievement has averaged at around 85%.
-The first assessment of the efficiency profile for 2016/17 shows that 86% of the efficiencies preset in the annual budget will be achieved.
-Whilst this is on average it does mean that there will be a shortfall to be met through mitigation of £1.579M.
+The current assessment of the efficiency profile for 2016/17 shows that 91% of the efficiencies would be achieved.
 There is a risk that the shortfall cannot be mitigated other than drawing on temporary funding from the Contingency Reserve.
 There is a further risk that any ongoing underachievement of efficiencies will have a recurring and negative impact on the 2017/18 budget as an efficiency target deficit would in effect be carried forward.
 Risk status: unstable/amber risk.

-4.02 In-Year Reductions in Government Specific Grants This has been a trend in recent years whereby specific grants awarded by Government, and its grant awarding bodies, can be reduced in year and with limited notice.
+4.02 In-Year Reductions in Government Specific Grants

+This has been a trend in recent years whereby specific grants awarded by Government, and its grant awarding bodies, can be reduced in year and with limited notice.
 In such cases the Council faces the difficult choice of either reducing the services which the grants fund or absorbing the grant deficit as an in-year cost pressure.
 Whilst grants are tracked and representations are made to Government when any risks of grant reductions become known, this remains an open risk.
 Risk status: unstable/amber risk.

-4.03 | Cost Pressures in Residential and Domiciliary Care
+4.03 Cost Pressures in Residential and Domiciliary Care

 The Council is faced with having to meet high levels of annual cost inflation for commissioned places and homecare packages in the residential and domiciliary provider markets due, in the main, to the introduction of the Living Wage and its impact on the payroll costs of providers.
-In setting its annual budget the Council referred to the need to set aside reserves of £0.646M to meet the additional inflationary costs for 2016/17 as a temporary funding solution only if additional funding was not available to fund these increases.
-The Council has been successful in securing £0.5M from the Intermediate Care Fund (ICF) to part fund these costs.
-This will mean that only an amount up to £0.146M will have to be found from reserves.
+In setting its annual budget the Council referred to the need to set aside reserves of £0.646m to meet the additional inflationary costs for 2016/17 as a temporary funding solution only if additional funding was not available to fund these increases.
+The Council has been successful in securing £0.5m from the Intermediate Care Fund (ICF) to part fund these costs.
+This will mean that only an amount up to £0.146m will have to be found from reserves.
 The projected budget figures for the Social Services portfolio for 2016/17 reflect this net cost.
 There is no confirmation at this stage that the use of the ICF is this way will be continued for 2017/18 and the inflationary costs within the care sector will continue to increase as profiled in previous reports.
 Therefore there are risks of significant cumulative cost pressures in this sector.
 Risk status: unstable/red risk.